Take a minute to reflect on the major decisions you’ve made in your life and ask if they are moving you closer to your goals.

 You know the kind: “I had a long week of work,” or “I’m feeling kind of sick today,” or “It’s raining out.
-Tomorrow will be nice and I’ll be much more motivated.”
+Tomorrow will be nice, and I’ll be more motivated.”

-Every time you decide against moving forward, you’re not just standing still—you’re moving backwards.
+Every time you decide against moving forward, you’re not just standing still—you’re moving backward.

 Plus One: Just Do It